-While a company’s true corporate culture can be measured using proven organizational culture assessments, one way we like to to think of your true corporate culture is what employees do when the CEO is not in the room.
+While a company’s true corporate culture can be measured using proven organizational culture assessments, one way we like to to think of corporate culture is what employees do when the CEO (or their boss) is not in the room.
 When no one is watching, how do your employees behave?
-In many respects, the norms and beliefs that guide their behavior when they are on their own are the basis of a company’s corporate culture.
+In many respects, the team norms and beliefs that guide their behavior when they are on their own are the basis of how people think, behave, and act.

 Corporate Culture Accounts for 40% of the Difference Between High and Low Performance

 According to Frances Frei and Anne Morriss at Harvard Business Review, it is organizational culture that “guides discretionary behavior and it picks up where the employee handbook leaves off.”
 We agree.
 Our organizational alignment research found that cultural factors account for 40% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.

 Some Corporate Culture Examples

 For example, what happens when a customer service rep is faced with an extraordinary request?
 The rep must decide how to respond.
 A strong company culture will guide possible reactions from one end of the spectrum to the other.
-A rep inured in Zappo’s culture will most likely have the discretionary power and the will to provide extraordinary customer service.
+A rep indoctrinated into Zappo’s culture will most likely have the discretionary power and the will to provide extraordinary customer service.